CA-Giken/ServoCAST/README.md

-# OpenBaitCaster
+# Servo CAST
-Open source Bait Casting Reel controller
+Open source technology for the control of Bait Casting Reels

 ## The Goals